digitalpalidictionary/digitalpalidictionary.github.io/src/install_android_dicttango.md

 # Install DictTango on Android

-This will help you to get DPD setup and configured in the DictTango app.
+This will help you to get DPD set up and configured in the DictTango app.

 ## About DictTango

 DictTango uses MDict files, but offers a far better user experience than the MDict app itself.
-- Open any word from a PDF or website by long-clinging and using the Android popup menu.
+- Open any word from a PDF or website by long-clicking and using the Android popup menu.
 - Once inside the app, words can be navigated with a single-click.
 - It also offers full text search as well as numerous other advanced features.